nvdb-vegdata/nvdbtransportportal/vegkart.md

 ### Vegkart main components

-1. **Map canvas** - which also is a geographic filter, so zooming and panning will affect the results. _(This can be overruled by adding the name of specific geographic areas of interest to the query box)_.
+  * **Map canvas** - which also is a geographic filter, so zooming and panning will affect the results. _(This can be overruled by adding the name of specific geographic areas of interest to the query box)_.
 The map is interactive: Clicking on a road will display road number and other [road reference info](./konsept4_roadreference.md), and clicking on a feature will display info about the feature.
-2. **Our logo** (refresh) and **info** (opens the welcome splash screen).
+  * **Our logo** (refresh)
+  * **info** (opens the welcome splash screen).
-3. **Map controls**.
-Zoom, background map.
+  * **Map controls**.
+Zoom, change background map, center on position.
-4. **Query box**.
+  *  **Query box**.
 This is the heart of Vegkart, with loads of filtering and quering options, including but not limited to road number, municipality and name of feature type.
+  * **Show data catalogue** toggle switch will transform the query box into [data catalogue browser](./konsept2_datakatalog.md).

 ![vegkart main layout](./pics/vegkart_main.png)